Allied Health Science (AHS)

-AHS 2000 Introduction to Allied Health Sciences (3 Credits)
+AHS 2000 Introduction to Allied Health Sciences (3)

 Students will identify and complete a pre-professional observation experience with a provider(s) in their chosen professional career path(s) as an introduction to professional clinical settings.
 Students will complete Patient Confidentiality and site specific training and requirements as part of this experience.
 Students are responsible for finding their own observation opportunities for this course.
 Repeatable for credit for a maximum of two times.
 Fall and Spring.

-AHS 3300 Epidemiology and Evidenced Based Medicine (3 Credits)
+AHS 3305 Epidemiology and Evidence Based Medicine (4)

 Basic concepts, principles, and methods of epidemiology investigation, the use and interpretation of data, and the understanding, recognition, and determination of strength of various forms of evidence.
 Topics include behavior of disease, rates, ratios, associations between risk factors and disease outcomes, clinically relevant questions and causal inferences, legal and ethical issues around health screening and genetic testing.
 Springs.
 (GACO) (QRCO) (WRCO)

-This course is designed to provide medical device sales students with an overview of anatomical terms, medical terminology, and the anatomy and pathophysiology of the foot, ankle, knee, and hip in preparation for a career in medical device sales.
+This course is designed to provide medical device sales students with an overview of anatomical terms, medical terminology, and the anatomy and pathophysiology of the upper and lower extremity and spine in preparation for a career in medical device sales.
 Springs.

 Prerequisite(s): NR 4111.